SCAI Misconduct Procedures

-Any person aggrieved by a final decision of the University President may apply to the Georgia Board of Regents for a review of that decision in accordance with Article VIII of the Bylaws of the Board of Regents.
-The application for review shall be submitted in writing to the Board’s Senior Vice Chancellor for Support Services or designee within a period of twenty (20) days following the decision of the president.
-A hearing before the Board is not a matter of right but is within the sound discretion of the Board.
+Any student in the University System aggrieved by a final decision of the president of an institution may apply to the Board of Regents Office of Legal Affairs (“Legal Affairs”) for a review of the decision.
+Review of the decision is not a matter of right, but is within the sound discretion of Legal Affairs.
+Each application for review shall be submitted in writing to Legal Affairs within a period of twenty calendar days following the decision of the president.
+For more information see: http://www.usg.edu/policymanual/section8/C2363

 Any student who faces Code of Conduct charges for a disciplinary issue may raise the issue of a diagnosed mental disorder.
 Alternatively, a student may be accused of a disciplinary violation and it may appear that the student is not capable of understanding the nature or wrongfulness of the action.
 In either of these situations, the hearing officer shall refer the matter to the SCAI Director who shall submit the matter to the Dean of Student Affairs or his or her designee for handling in accordance with the Voluntary and Involuntary Withdrawal for Medical and/or Psychological Reasons Policy.